 National anthems are some of the most iconic pieces of music from around the world.
-For this reason, they also contain some of the most interesting backstories.
+They also contain some of the most interesting backstories.

-Here are 10 National Anthems with curious backstories to listen for this Olympic Season!
+Here are the stories behind 10 National Anthems that you might hear this Olympic Season!

 1. Japan: A Centuries-Old Text